operator-playground-io/WordPress-Helm-Chart-tile/tutorials/access-wordpress-console.md

 ![](_images/console-admin-final.PNG)

-On successful login you will be see the following dashbaord page:
+On successful login you will be see the following dashboard:

 ![](_images/dashboard-wordpress.PNG)

-Navigate to the "Plugins" section and you can check what all plugin installed and activated as below snapshot:
+Navigate to the "Plugins" section.You can see all the plugins installed and activated as in below snapshot:

 ![](_images/plugins.PNG)